slurmulon/generator-collector/docs/README.md

 The primary goal of the project is to make generators easier to integrate with promises, **without** sacrificing either of their benefits.

-!> This project is **expiermental** and should not be considered stable for production use.
+!> This project is **experimental** and should not be considered stable for production use.

 ## Preview